artefactual/archivematica-docs/admin-manual/installation/installation.rst

 .. _install-new:

-Installing Archivematica 1.5 packages (new install)
+Installing Archivematica 1.6 packages (new install)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Archivematica packages in the past have been hosted on Launchpad, in an Ubuntu PPA (Personal Package Archive).
-With the 1.5.0 release, there is now a new repository at packages.archivematica.org.
+With the 1.6.0 release, there are repositories at packages.archivematica.org.
 This has been introduced to allow one central place to store packages for multiple operating systems.

 There are some dependencies still hosted on Launchpad, that have not yet been migrated to packages.archivematica.org.